hank0982/ConcTrignr/report/6/Records and Analysis.md

 -217098
 ```

-Even you keep passing 0 to this program, its output is almost random, you cannot even find some any law from those outputs.
-Because of uncertainty of system, each time we will get a different output.
-So, this challenge cannot be solved theoretically.
+Even you keep passing 0 to this program, its output is almost random.
+You cannot even find any pattern from those outputs.
+Because of uncertainty of the system, we will get a different output each time.
+Therefore, this challenge cannot be solved theoretically.

 angr encountered some errors while stepping.
 Its IP was set to 0x0 after several steps.
-I've opened an issue on GitHub and I'm still waiting for official reply.
+I've opened an issue on GitHub and I'm still waiting for an official reply.

 ```python
 In [1]: while len(pg.active) > 0: